CatMuse/HiNote/README.md

 This AI-programmed Obsidian plugin can automatically extract highlighted text from notes, allowing users to add comments, generate AI comments, and engage in dialogue with the highlighted text.
 Users can highlight text in various formats, export it as knowledge card images or create new notes, while enjoying additional extended features in the main view.

+> 💡 **Tip:** [Upgrade to Pro](https://hinote.vip) to unlock the FSRS-powered flashcard system for efficient memorization of your highlights

->  I have no development experience.
-This plugin was completed by me and an AI together.
-Please use it with caution as it is in the Beta version.
+>  This plugin is developed with AI assistance and is currently in Beta testing.
+Please use it with caution and back up your data regularly.

 👇🏻 Click the image to view the video tutorial